 Free rein to creativity

 But what exactly does Dreams consist of?
 It is certainly not easy to explain it in words, so on the spot.
 Simplifying and minimizing, one could say that Dreams is a game that allows to create games and any other audiovisual content.
 Pad in hand, we are guided step by step through several introductory sessions.
 Firstly, we need to create our own Faerie, which performs the function of real pointer to select the different options and the different elements to create a specific scenario.
-Next we are introduced to what is the Dream Base, a sort of central hub that can be completely customized and visited by other players.
-Beyond appearances, I can assure you that the title is really much more than it seems, and offers the player almost freedom absolute and boundless.
+Next we are introduced to what is the Dream Base, a sort of completely customizable central hub that can also be visited by other players.
+Beyond appearances, I can assure you that the title is really much more than it seems, and offers the player almost freedom. absolute and boundless.

 From the main menu of Dreams we can then choose between Journey through Dreams e Dreamlike Creation.
 With the first method you can visit the Creations - also called Dreams - of the other players, and therefore experience what the imagination and ability of the other users has been able to generate.
 I can assure you that you can really find it all.
 From decidedly uninspired adventures, a few minutes and more tragicomic implication than anything else, to experiences really good belonging to the most diverse genres.
 In fact, we have platformers, a tribute shooter to Space Invaders, fantasy-themed action and the inevitable first-person horror films (in this regard, I would like to point out the presence of the teaser trailer of the canceled Silent Hills, PT recreated to say the least maniacal).
 Really, the surprise is around the corner: it is possible to come across, even, personal reinterpretations of the most famous brands including Dark Souls, Zelda and Crash Bandicoot.
 Obviously, the quality of many of them is not among the best and these are purely amateur creations, but there are numerous games able to amaze.